ncatlab/nlab-content/pages/8/6/7/2/22768/content.md

 $$a \oplus b = (a^\wedge \oplus b^\vee) \vert (a^\vee \oplus b^\wedge)$$

-The rest of the axioms follow from the scale identities if the minor scale is an [[inequality space]]:
+The rest of the axioms follow from the scale identities:

 * $\top$ is a [[fixed point]] of $(-)^\vee$: